 The road trip from San Diego to Big Sur is brimming with a wide variety of incredible sights and stops along the way - you could very easily spend around two weeks exploring everything along the way.
 These are some of the places you won't want to miss out on:

-- Carmel-by-the-Sea & Monterey – two of California's most iconic beach cities, distinguished by their unique architecture and stunning coastlines
+- Carmel-by-the-Sea & Monterey – Two of California's most iconic beach cities, distinguished by their unique architecture and stunning coastlines.
+We recommend visiting Monterey State Beach if you have time.

 Needless to say, there's plenty more to check out if you're willing to make some detours inland or even continue further north.
 The entire California coastline is one epic attraction after the other, so you might as well drive out all the way to San Francisco if you can.